AmpersandTarski/documentation/syntax/the_interface_statement.md

   ]
 ```
 Notice the following features:
-1. The interface has a name, `"Person"`, which identifies that interface throughout the context.
-2. The expression `I[Person]` on the first line determines which atoms may be represented.
-In this example, only atoms of concept `Person` are displayed in the interface.
-3. The example displays J. Lovell, an atom of concept `Person`.
-This atom is called the root atom.
-Every interface is displayed with one root atom.
-4. The labels "Name", "Status", "Email", and "Works with" correspond to field names in the user interface.
+1. The labels "Name", "Status", "Email", and "Works with" correspond to field names in the user interface.
-5. Each expression at the right of the semicolon specifies which data is presented in the field.
+2. Each expression at the right of the semicolon specifies which data is presented in the field.
 For this reason it is called the *field expression* for that field.
 The field expression is evaluated with the root atom on the left.
 All atoms at the right are displayed in the field.
-6. The interface is subject to type checking.
+3. The interface is subject to type checking.
 The following relations provide an example for getting a type-correct interface:

 ```
 RELATION personName :: Person * PersonName [UNI] RELATION personStatus :: Person * PersonStatus [UNI]